gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

     message_status: MessageStatus,
 }
 ```

-New fields have been created
+New fields have been introduced:
-- `msg_ids` — a tuple consisting of two elements: MessageSentId and OriginalMessageId;
+- `msg_ids` — a tuple consisting of two elements: `MessageSentId` and `OriginalMessageId`;
-    - `MessageSentId` - identifier of the message to be sent to the second program address;
+    - `MessageSentId` is the identifier of the message sent to the second program's address.
-    - `OriginalMessageId` - identifier of the message to be sent to the first program (required for using the wake() function).
+    - `OriginalMessageId` is the identifier of the message sent to the first program (required for using the `wake()` function).
-- `message_status` - session status (required to track session activity stages).
+- `message_status` - the session status (required to track the stages of session activity).

 ```rust
 enum MessageStatus {